 I can tell Jack is going to go too far.

 I pulled on his sleeve, “Remember the no kiss and tell rule.”

-I took over explaining.
+I take over explaining.
 “When we go out, it’s a performance.
 But with you, it’s the real us.
 You bring out the best in us.
 You’re an incredible host.”

 “Well, you’re too old to sit in my lap, as you did when you were 14.
 You’re more than a big boy now.

 “Show your manners, Tim,” Jack nudges me.
-I air-kissed him twice, and then lip locked briefly.
+I air-kissed Andy twice, and then lip locked briefly.
 I was blushing.
 Maplethorpe pulls out his camera.